Ulcerative colitis - discharge

 Inflammatory bowel disease - ulcerative colitis - discharge; Ulcerative proctitis - discharge; Colitis - discharge

-You were in the hospital because you have ulcerative colitis, swelling of the inner lining of your colon and rectum.
-It damages the lining in spots (leaving ulcers) and causes it to bleed or ooze cloudy mucus or pus.
+You were in the hospital because you have ulcerative colitis, swelling of the inner lining of your colon and rectum (also called your large intestine).
+It damages the lining, causing it to bleed or ooze mucus or pus.

 You probably received fluids through an intravenous (IV) tube in your vein.
 You may have received a blood transfusion, nutrition through a feeding tube or IV, and drugs to help stop diarrhea.
 Your doctor may have prescribed drugs to reduce swelling, prevent or fight infection, or help your immune system.

-Surgery may have been needed (rarely).
-If so you, you may have had either ileostomy or small bowel resection repair surgery
+You may have had surgery.
+If so you, you may have had either

 Most people will have long breaks between flare-ups of their ulcerative colitis.